7 Helpful Ways to Deal With a Defensive Partner

 “My husband gets defensive when I tell him how I feel”

 When you’re in a relationship, you have an extra powerful influence on each other’s emotional life.
-A kind word from your loved one can comfort you like nobody else can.
+One look from you partner can send a jolt through your nervous system like nobody else can.

-When a problem persists, and couples can’t fix it, conditions are ripe for a toxic pattern neither of you wants.
+When a problem persists, and couples can’t fix it, conditions are ripe for a toxic pattern you’ll want to avoid.
 Defensiveness is part of a sequence that get couples into trouble.

 Defensive behavior is the second step of the four horsemen of the apocalypse for relationships according to relationship expert Dr. John Gottman.
 Unless you fix them, these negative cycles have a track record of driving couples apart: